-There are many ways to approach the New Year.
-For many of us, it means to assess our lives and change something we’re unhappy with.
+There are several ways to approach the New Year.
+For many of us, it means assessing our lives and changing the things we’re unhappy with.
 Whether it’s our diet, exercise routine, or our tendency to procrastinate, there’s always room for improvement in the coming year.
 When making changes (and resolutions) as a family, we as parents benefit, and our children learn more about self-discipline, and the value of making goals and achieving them.

 The best way to teach your children the importance of resolutions is by making it part of the family tradition.
 Sit down each December and reflect on the past year, discussing your accomplishments and goals, as individuals and as a family.
 You can each talk about what worked this year and what didn’t.

 The best way to share what you have decided to focus on is to make a “master list,” and hang it in a spot where your family often gathers together in your home.
-It’s also fun to drop your resolutions into a box and pull them out and read them during family night or over dinner.
+It’s also fun to drop your resolutions into a box and pull them out to read together during family night or over dinner.

 2. Make Different Resolutions for Different Ages